 The Compensation Committee believes that providing our named executive officers protection against a termination of employment by the Company without cause or by a named executive officer for good reason is consistent with competitive practices and will help retain our named executive officers and maintain leadership stability.
 The Compensation Committee also believes that providing our named executive officers with benefits upon a change of control is in the best interests of our stockholders because change of control benefits help reduce the potential reluctance of our named executive officers to pursue certain change of control transactions that create employment uncertainty.
-The change of control benefits are designed to help retain the Company's named executive officers and maintain a stable work environment by automatically vesting all equity awards held by the named executive officers immediately upon a change of control and providing certain other benefits in the event their employment is terminated without cause or within 24 months following a change of control for the other named executive officers.
-Benefits upon a change of control, other than automatic vesting of all equity awards, are provided only upon a "double-trigger" basis, which means that there must be both a change of control of the Company and a termination of the named executive officer's employment.
+The change of control benefits are designed to help retain the Company's named executive officers and maintain a stable work environment.